 Diagnosing a food allergy in children

-The GP will ask you some questions about the pattern of your child's symptoms, such as:
+The GP will ask you some questions about the pattern of your child's symptoms.

 - How long did it take for the symptoms to start after exposure to the food?